Sharing Calendars: What Can My Co-Parent See?

 As your family grows, it’s possible that more people beyond you and your co-parent will need to be kept apprised of your children's’ schedules.
 With OFW, parents are able to grant viewing rights to the calendar to third parties like step-parents, grandparents, nannies, and other extended family members and caregivers.
 Parents also have the additional sharing option of exporting a .ics file for anyone to import into their own external calendar.
 Creating the schedule is the sole responsibility of the co-parents, however, as third parties cannot create, edit, or remove any schedule information in the calendar.

 When it comes to creating new entries in the OurFamilyWizard calendar, both parent accounts are created equal.
-Regardless of which parent signs up for OFW first, both parents have the same access and abilities to post entries on the website and app.
+Regardless of which parent signs up for OFW first, both parents have the same access and abilities to post entries.
 Parents are able to create new events to share details about school activities, medical appointments, and more, all while coordinating pick-up and drop-off responsibilities.
 They’re also able to color-code the days of the calendar to reflect where their children will be spending each night, allowing them to verify that information with a single glance at their schedule.

 Excluding journals, entries into the calendar must be made in advance.
 Parenting schedules, events, and trade requests cannot be backdated, preventing either parent from creating the semblance of advanced notice or communication where there actually was none.
 If you weren’t notified of an event via the calendar beforehand, the OFW calendar prevents users from attempting to show otherwise.